cockroachdb/docs/v19.2/date.md

 Type | Details
 -----|--------
 `DECIMAL` | Converts to number of days since the Unix epoch (Jan.
 1, 1970).
-This is a CockroachDB experimental feature which may be changed without notice.
+This is a CockroachDB [experimental] feature which may be changed without notice.
 `FLOAT` | Converts to number of days since the Unix epoch (Jan.
 1, 1970).
-This is a CockroachDB experimental feature which may be changed without notice.
+This is a CockroachDB [experimental] feature which may be changed without notice.
 `TIMESTAMP` | Sets the time to 00:00 (midnight) in the resulting timestamp `INT` | Converts to number of days since the Unix epoch (Jan.
 1, 1970).
-This is a CockroachDB experimental feature which may be changed without notice.
+This is a CockroachDB [experimental] feature which may be changed without notice.
 `STRING` | ––

 ## See also

 [Data Types](data-types.html)

+[experimental]: experimental-feature-lifecycle.html